When they go to the polls next week, voters in the Region 1 will have to choose from six candidates seeking three seats on the school board.

 Both Hess and Rider said the board needs to go "line-by-line" when budgeting to identify places where savings could be found.

-None of the candidates want the district to change to block scheduling, something the board has discussed recently.
+None of the candidates want the district to change to block scheduling, something the recently.

 Fehnel said it's hard enough for kids to get caught up at the start of a new semester.
 "The first few weeks back in a semester are about catching up," he said.
 "Now you’ve just increased that gap.”